Canadian Bombshell Natalie Gauvreau Busts Out Off Too Small Bikini While Rocking New Dutch Braid

 The final image has the stunner on her knees in the sand and smiling at the camera.
 It’s little wonder that she remains one of the most popular bikini models on the web.

 Natalie has an astounding fan base of over 1.2 million people who follow her on Instagram alone.
 They love her provocative and sexy images and will often provide her with valuable feedback.
-This specific photo, for instance, has already amassed more than views in the past few hours.
-Many of her fans also showered her with compliments in the comment section.
+This specific photo, for instance, has already amassed more than 120,000 views since it was posted.
+Many of her fans also showered her with compliments in the comments section.

 “Love your hair style but also the rest of you is beautiful and sexy, you’re killing it,” one fan praised the gorgeous model.